 <low> defaults to zero. [,<grid spacing>] sets the spacing between grids. [,<bold grid spacing>] sets the spacing between bold grids.
 Placing "AUTO" in the scale range calculates that individual range automatically.
 The Auto Scale Ranges option calculates scales for all ranges during the simulation run and updates the X and Y Range fields.
 The Auto Scale (F6) command immediately scales all curves, without changing the range values, letting you restore them with CTRL + HOME if desired.
-Note that <grid spacing> and bold grid spacing> are used only on linear scales.
-Logarithmic scales use a natural grid spacing of 1/10 the major grid values and bold is not used.
-The Auto Scale command uses the Preferences / Auto Scale Grids value to set the grid spacing if none is specified in the range.
+Note that <grid spacing> and <bold grid spacing> are used only on linear scales.
+Logarithmic scales use a natural grid spacing of 1/ 10 the major grid values and bold is not used.
+Auto Scale uses the number of grids specified in the Properties dialog box (F10) / Scales and Formats / Auto/ Static Grids field.